AceCentre/RelayKeys/docs/en/developers/contributing.md

 ### Browsing Existing Requests

 Before adding a new request, you should also first [search](https://github.com/acecentre/relaykeys/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) to see if it has already been submitted.
 All feature requests should include the `enhancement` label, so you can filter by that.
-And remember to also check _closed_ issues since your feature might have already been submitted in the past and either [rejected](contributing.md#Our-80/20-Rule) or already implemented.
+And remember to also check _closed_ issues since your feature might have already been submitted in the past and either rejected or already implemented.

 Also, if you want to see the most highly requested features you can sort by `:+1:` (the thumbs-up emoji).

 ### Submitting a Request

 If your idea passes the 80/20 test and has not already been submitted, then we'd love to hear it!
 Submit a new issue using the Feature Request template and be sure to include the `enhancement` label.
-It's important to completely fill our the template with as much useful information as possible so that we can properly review your request.
+It's important to completely fill out the template with as much useful information as possible so that we can properly review your request.
 If you have screenshots, designs, code samples, or any other helpful assets be sure to include those too!

 ### Voting on Requests